dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 ```
 nextPrelimExecution.initialize(1)
-nextValidation.initialize(1)
+nextValidation.initialize(2)

 per thread main loop:

     if nextPrelimExecution > n, nextValidation > n, and no task is still running, exit loop

-    if nextValidation < nextPrelimExecution                 # validate
+    if nextValidation < nextPrelimExecution                 # schedule validation
-        j := nextValidation.increment() ; if j > nextPrelimExecution, go back to loop
+        j := nextValidation.increment() ; if j >= nextPrelimExecution, go back to loop
         re-read j-transaction read-set
         if read-set differs from original read-set of the latest j-transaction execution
+            goto execute

+    otherwise if nextPrelimExecution <= n             # schedule execution
+        j := nextPrelimExecution.increment() ; if j > n, go back to loop

+    otherwise go back to loop

+execute:
-            re-execute j-transaction
+    (re-)execute j-transaction
     nextValidation.setMin(j+1)

-    otherwise if nextPrelimExecution <= n             # execute
-        j := nextPrelimExecution.increment() ; if j > n, go back to loop
-        execute j-transaction
-        nextValidation.setMin(j)
 ```

-Interleaving preliminary executions in S-3 with validations avoids unncessary work executing transactions that succeed aborted ones.
-For example, in the running scenario above, a batch of preliminary executions may contain transcation 1..4.
+Interleaving preliminary executions in S-3 with validations avoids unnecessary work executing transactions that succeed aborted ones.
+For example, in the running scenario above, a batch of preliminary executions may contain transaction 1..4.
 Validations will be scheduled immediately when their execution completes.
-When the 4-trasncation aborts and re-executes, no higher transaction execution will have been wasted.
+When the 4-transaction aborts and re-executes, no higher transaction execution will have been wasted.

 The last improvement step consists of two important improvements.